 A functioning API, that works on (test) data.
 Including documentation that is understandable for developers to build upon.

 3.1 Develop a product development plan

-Each sensor that is going to be part of the TAHMO station, both in the initial version as in later plug-and-play add-ons, will have to be designed, tested, refined, calibrated and produced.
-To streamline this process a clear vision on the product development cycle for these sensors, within the context of the TAHMO project, is needed.
+Each sensor that is going to be part of the TAHMO station, both in the initial version and in later plug-and-play add-ons, will have to be designed, tested, refined, calibrated, and produced.
+To streamline this process a clear vision of the product development cycle for these sensors, within the context of the TAHMO project, is needed.
 In this task, practical guidelines for setting up this cycle are prescribed.

 A good understanding of product development and project management is needed, or the willingness to acquire these skills.